ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 between the original MERFISH data and AllenCCFv3, thus allowing individual gene expressions to be transferred into the AllenCCFv3.

-__Data.__ MERFISH mouse brain data was acquired using the detailed procedure [@Yao:2023aa].
-Briefly, a brain of C57BL/6 mouse was dissected according to standard procedures and placed into an optimal cutting temperature (OCT) compound (Sakura FineTek 4583) in which it was stored at -80°C. The fresh frozen brain was sectioned at $10 \mu m$ on Leica 3050 S cryostats at interval of
+__Data.__ MERFISH mouse brain data was acquired using a previously detailed procedure [@Yao:2023aa].
+Briefly, a brain of C57BL/6 mouse was dissected according to standard procedures and placed into an optimal cutting temperature (OCT) compound (Sakura FineTek 4583) in which it was stored at -80°C. The fresh frozen brain was sectioned at $10 \mu m$ on Leica 3050 S cryostats at intervals of
 $200 \mu m$ to evenly cover the brain.
 A set of 500 genes were imaged that had been carefully chosen to distinguish the $\sim5200$ clusters of our existing RNAseq taxonomy.
 For staining the tissue with MERFISH probes, a modified version of